 Performance measured against benchmarks

-and results evaluated against benchmarks.
-As the tables
+and results evaluated against the IWB benchmark.
+As the table

-below show, in many instances over 5 year, 3 year and
+below shows, in many instances over 5 year, 3 year and

 come from recommendations that were certified each morning